 Wet aging serves the same purpose, but is done in vacuum sealed bags to maintain the moisture levels.
 We prefer dry aging, but in years when the weather is too warm, we have wet deer, as well.

 When cutting the deer into specific cuts, have a clean workspace, clean, sharp tools and clean hands, or food grade gloves.
 Vacuum pack or wrap the cuts immediately, label them, and get them into the freezer!

 When you are ready to cook a cut.
 Remove it from the freezer a day or two ahead of time and thaw it in the refrigerator, to minimize any harmful bacteria that can grow at room temperature.

 Deer meat quality depends on two different, but related factors.
 Topography and food sources.
 The main source of food in the deer population around your local area, will have a large effect on the flavor of your venison.
 Deer that have to work harder for sustenance can have a tougher texture, than deer populations that have plentiful food sources.

 Deer taken in a flat topography, will ultimately be more tender.
-These deer generally feed on corn and fruits and will have less gamey taste.
+These deer generally feed on corn, beans and fruits and will have less gamey taste.
 Deer taken in areas, where there are lots of mountains and woods have a tougher texture, the gamey flavor comes mostly because they eat acorns and evergreens.
 As a result, tougher deer may need special treatment, sometimes, to remove the gamey taste and/ or tougher texture.